-1. Notifying Sponsored Programs of Intent to Apply
+1. Notifying Research Development and Strategic Initiatives of Intent to Apply

-Anyone considering submitting a proposal to a limited submission opportunity should notify Sponsored Programs as soon as possible and not later than eight weeks before the sponsor’s proposal deadline.
+Anyone considering submitting a proposal to a limited submission opportunity should notify Research Development and Strategic Initiatives as soon as possible and no later than eight weeks before the sponsor’s proposal deadline.

 This internal deadline for notification applies also to any sponsor’s deadline for a requested Letter of Intent to a limited submission solicitation.
-Faculty should submit a one-page abstract to firstname.lastname@example.org identifying the limited submission opportunity to which they want to submit.
+Faculty should submit a one-page abstract to Amanda DesLauriers, firstname.lastname@example.org, identifying the limited submission opportunity to which they want to submit.

 2. Internal Competitions for Limited Submission Opportunities

-If there are more parties interested in a limited submission opportunity than allowed submission by the sponsor, The Office of Research will manage an internal competition to select internal candidate(s) for the limited slots.
-Interested candidates should then email, by the internal deadline set by OOR, the following documents and any other information requested to email@example.com:
+If there are more parties interested in a limited submission opportunity than allowed submission by the sponsor, the Office of Research will manage an internal competition to select internal candidate(s) for the limited slots.
+Interested candidates should then email, by the internal deadline set by OOR, the following documents and any other information requested to Amanda DesLauriers at email@example.com:

-- White Paper – Two to Five Pages, including a project title, the investigators and their affiliations, project objectives, summary of project, and a draft project timeline
+- Pre-proposal – Two to Five Pages, including a project title, the investigators and their affiliations, project objectives, summary of project, and a draft project timeline

 - Budget Estimate - One Page, including an accurate description of cost share required and source of funds

 - PI Bio-sketch or CV – formatted appropriately for the funding opportunity